 When we think and process data from the outside world in our brains, we automatically use different processes depending on what the data represents.
 Data types help computer to achieve the same results.

 There are many types of data

 - If you see “data + processing”, you will join those two words into phrase “data processing”.
 But if you see “2 + 3”, you will perform mathematical addition and get “5”, rather than “23”, won’t you?

-- If somebody asks you “What is your favourite color?”, your response will be “blue” or “red” or other color name instead of “table”, won’t it?
+- If somebody asks you “What is your favorite color?”, your response will be blue or red or other color name rather than something like an onion”, won’t it?

 - If the first task takes you 1 hour and 30 minutes to complete and the second task takes 1 hour and 40 minutes, you will say that together it took 3 hours and 10 minutes instead of 2 hours and 70 minutes, won’t you?

 These answers probably seem completely obvious and logical to you and you wouldn’t even consider that onion is a color or say that something took 2 hours and 70 minutes.
 But computers and therefore software tools don’t naturally possess the ability to think this way.
 Try calculating sum of “1h30m” and “1h40m” in a spreadsheet and you won’t even get “2h70m”, but a zero:

 The spreadsheet knows nothing about what this sequence of numbers and letters means.
 Therefore it is very difficult, even impossible, to sufficiently capture your company’s processes in most of the available software tools (including widely used spreadsheets).